-The origin of the term spanda (“tremor” or “vibration”) is found in the spiritual tradition of the Kashmir Shaivism.
-Spanda is the primordial vibration of the Universe and of our being.
+The term spanda (“tremor” or “vibration”) originates in the spiritual tradition of Kashmir Shaivism.
+Spanda is the primordial vibration of the Universe and of your being.

 The concept of “primordial vibration” usually refers to the creation of the universe; there are texts which refer to it as the transcendental cause of the universe.
 The word “vibration” alone evokes the idea of a periodic movement.

-As a matter of fact, in our human being, spanda captures the dimension of a deeper level of ineffable intimacy which is part of the innermost reality of our being.
-It is the thrill, the sacred vibration or the Sacred Tremor of our Heart.
+Within a human being, spanda expresses a deeper dimension of ourselves, an ineffable intimacy that is part of the innermost reality of your being.
+It is the thrill of existence, the sacred vibration, or the Sacred Tremor of your Heart.

-In our daily life, the Sacred Tremor can be experienced in any circumstances as enthusiasm or an intense inner drive.
-A life lived within the Heart is “sahridaya,” while the absence of this experience (of living within the Heart) causes apathy, distrust, inertia.
-It causes the individual to become inefficient and to lack focus.
+In any circumstance of daily life, the Sacred Tremor can be experienced as enthusiasm or an intense inner drive.
+A life lived within the Heart is “sahridaya,” while the absence of this experience causes apathy, distrust, and inertia.
+It causes a person to become inefficient and to lack focus.

 Spanda is an essential concept in Hridaya Yoga.

-Spanda brings back the ability to naturally center in the Heart and regain the joy of life.
+Spanda restores our ability to naturally center in the Heart and regain the joy of life.
 In essence, Hridaya Yoga corresponds with an awakening to a state of wonderment and subtle delight through the Sacred Tremor of the Heart.
 It opens a new door towards the whole spectrum of life.

-We all experience a range of emotions which we describe as “uplifting.”
-Such as the emotions aroused by the sense of the infinite before the starry night sky, by the contemplation of a view which opens up from a mountain top or of the beauty of the rising sun.
-And, there are other emotions related to art (artistic emotions), to love, to overwhelming happiness, longing, fervor, devotion, spiritual aspiration, etc. These emotions can help us to get to know more profoundly the Spiritual Heart, and who we really are.
+A range of uplifting emotions are part of the human experience for all of us.
+That sense of the infinite you feel when staring up at the starry night sky, when contemplating a view which opens up from a mountain top or the beauty of the rising sun, or other emotions related to art, to love, to overwhelming happiness, longing, fervor, devotion, spiritual aspiration, etc. These emotions can help you to get to know more profoundly the Spiritual Heart, and who you really are.

-If we get beyond the infinitely vast spectrum of these experiences, beyond the circumstances of the experience itself and beyond its object, we will learn that, initially, there is only one impulse and that, after all and ultimately, everything else is but an expression of the one and only vibration: the extremely subtle vibration of the same unique Sacred Tremor of the Spiritual Heart.
+If you go beyond the infinitely vast spectrum of these experiences, beyond the circumstances of the experience itself and beyond its object, you will learn that initially there is only one impulse and that ultimately, everything else is but an expression of the one and only vibration: the extremely subtle vibration of the same unique Sacred Tremor of the Spiritual Heart.

 The mind can always come up with reasons to deny or affirm the existence of the divine reality.
 As a matter of fact, it is only within the Heart that we find the certainty of the Existence, of “Something” such as the Divine Reality.

 It is only while feeling the heartbeat that one can say: “Yes, I believe in God.
 Why?
-Because, in the first place, this is an extremely intimate conviction and because I feel it here, unshakably strong, in my chest).”
+Because of this extremely intimate conviction that I feel here, unshakably strong, in my chest.”

 This tremor can be experienced at the physical level as well.
-For this reason, the significance of the tremor of the Heart is essential in Hridaya Yoga.
-It could be mistaken for a regular energetic awakening of the etheric body or even as a sign potentially identifying the activation of the Anahata Chakra or the awakening of the soul.
+For this reason, recognizing the significance of the Tremor of the Heart is essential in Hridaya Yoga.
+It could be mistaken for a regular energetic awakening of the etheric body, as a sign of the activation of anahata chakra or the awakening of the soul.

-The Sacred Tremor of the Heart radiates in every person, even if it was and continued to be ignored, repressed or neglected.
+The Sacred Tremor of the Heart radiates in every person, no matter for how long it was ignored, repressed, or neglected.

 The Sacred Tremor, spanda, exists at all levels of the manifestation.

-It is in a similar manner, that the Tremor of the Heart manifests one’s aspirations and faith in the Divine Reality.
-As paradoxical as it may seem, it is true that the innermost aspirations and one’s very faith in God become perceptible (they manifest) at sensorial level.
+It is in a similar manner that the Tremor of the Heart manifests your own aspirations and faith in the Divine Reality.
+As paradoxical as it may seem, it is true that even one’s innermost aspirations and faith in God become perceptible and manifest themselves at the sensorial level.

-When the reason (mind) fails to help us, we do rely on the “Reason or Argument of the Heart,” and the reason or argument of the Heart is the Sacred Tremor itself.
+When the rational mind fails to help you, you can rely on the “reason or argument of the Heart,” and the reason or argument of the Heart is the Sacred Tremor itself.